Leopold Mozart

-Johann Georg Leopold Mozart (November 14, 1719 – May 28, 1787) was a German composer, violinist, and theorist.
+Johann Georg Leopold Mozart (14 November 1719 – 28 May 1787) was a German composer, violinist, and music theorist.
 He is best known today as the father and teacher of Wolfgang Amadeus Mozart, and for his violin textbook Versuch einer gründlichen Violinschule (1756).

 Life and career

 Childhood and youth

-He was born in Augsburg, son of Johann Georg Mozart (1679–1736), a bookbinder, and his second wife Anna Maria Sulzer (1696–1766).
+Mozart was born in Augsburg on 14 November 1719, son of Johann Georg Mozart, a bookbinder, and his second wife Anna Maria Sulzer.
 From an early age he sang as a choirboy.
 He attended a local Jesuit school, St. Salvator, where he studied logic, science, and theology, graduating magna cum laude in 1735.
 He studied then at the St. Salvator Lyzeum.

 While a student in Augsburg, he appeared in student theater productions as an actor and singer, and became a skilled violinist and organist.
 He also developed an interest, which he retained, in microscopes and telescopes.
 Although his parents had planned a career for Leopold as a Catholic priest, this apparently was not Leopold's own wish.
 An old school friend told Wolfgang Amadeus Mozart in 1777, "Ah he [Leopold] was a great fellow.
 My father thought the world of him.
 And how he hoodwinked the clerics about becoming a priest!"

-He withdrew from the St. Salvator Lyceum after less than a year.
+He withdrew from the St. Salvator Lyzeum after less than a year.
 Following a year's delay, he moved to Salzburg to resume his education, enrolling in November 1737 at the Benedictine University (now University of Salzburg) to study philosophy and jurisprudence.
 At the time Salzburg was the capital of an independent state within the Holy Roman Empire (the Prince-Archbishopric of Salzburg), now part of Austria.
 Except for periods of travel, Leopold spent the rest of his life there.

 Leopold received the degree of Bachelor of Philosophy in 1738.
-However, in September 1739 he was expelled from the university for poor attendance, having "hardly attended Natural Science more than once or twice".
+However, in September 1739, he was expelled from the university for poor attendance, having "hardly attended Natural Science more than once or twice".

 Early music career

 In 1740, Mozart began his career as a professional musician, becoming violinist and valet to one of the university's canons, Johann Baptist, Count of Thurn-Valsassina and Taxis.
 This was also the year of his first musical publication, the six Trio Sonatas, Opus 1.
 These were titled Sonate sei da chiesa e da camera; Leopold did the work of copper engraving himself.
 He continued to compose, producing a series of German Passion cantatas.

-In 1747 he married Anna Maria Pertl, who bore him seven children, although only two of them survived past infancy:
+In 1747, he married Anna Maria Pertl, who bore him seven children, although only two of them survived past infancy: